-Combat Logistics Battalion 31 was activated in June 1979 at Kaneohe Bay, Hawaii, as Logistic Support Unit 31, 31st Marine Amphibious Unit, Fleet Marine Forces Pacific.
+Combat Logistics Battalion 31 (CLB-31) was activated in June 1979 at Kaneohe Bay, Hawaii, as Logistic Support Unit 31, 31st Marine Amphibious Unit, Fleet Marine Forces Pacific.
 The unit was re-designated October 1979 as Marine Amphibious Unit Service Support Group 31 (MSSG-31), 31st Marine Amphibious Unit (31st MAU).
 The unit was deactivated in April 1985.
-In September 1992, the unit was reactivated as Marine Expeditionary Unit Service Support Group 31 (MSSG-31) operationally controlled by the reactivated 31st MEU.
+In September 1992, the unit was reactivated as Marine Expeditionary Unit Service Support Group 31 (MSSG-31) operationally controlled by the reactivated 31st Marine Expeditionary Unit (MEU).

 In October 2006, MSSG-31 was re-designated to its current moniker CLB-31.
 From May to June of 2008, CLB-31 responded to the post-cyclone relief efforts in Myanmar in Operation CARING RESPONSE.
-In October of 2009 and 2010, CLB-31 responded to two typhoons that destroyed the Filipino province Luzon.
+In 2010, CLB-31 provided disaster relief to Luzon, Philippines after Super Typhoon Megi.
 Then in 2011, while conducting an exercise in Malaysia, CLB-31 participated in Operation TOMODACHI in the relief efforts after the earthquake and tsunami that devastated Oshima Island, Japan.